Is Peanut Butter Keto? Can I eat any Peanut Butter?

 It contains among others:

-Niacin: Helps cells produce energy and facilitates digestion.
+- Niacin: Helps cells produce energy and facilitate digestion.
 4.2mg per serving – 15mg recommended daily.

-Vitamin E: Vitamin E is a defense against free radicals and may play a role in reducing heart disease.
+- Vitamin E: Vitamin E is a defense against free radicals and may reduce heart disease.
 2.9mg per serving – 8mg recommended daily.

-As a result of all these macro- and micro-nutrients, peanut butter supports
+As a result of all these macro- and micro-nutrients, peanut butter can help support, according to current research:

 But once again, be mindful of the kind of peanut butter you purchase.
 A highly processed peanut butter would have far fewer micro-nutrients.